matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr04/README.md

 * The  configuration file must contain one or more proxy sections, and each of these section must contain one or more rule sections.
 * The ndppd daemon listens on the interface specified .
 Once  a  Neighbor  Solicitation  message  arrives, it will try to match the target address against the address specified as the argument of the rule section.
 * proxy ens18 : Adds the proxy and binds it to the ens18 interface.
 * ttl 30000 : sets  ndppd to cache  an entry for 30000milliseconds.
-* timeout 500 : sets ndppd to wait 500milliseconds  for  a  Neighbor  Advertisement  message  after forwarding  a  Neighbor  Solicitation  message  according  to  the rule.
-*  router true : 'true' here means ndppd should send the router bit when  sending  Neighbor Advertisement messages.
+Harry
 ## Task 5 - Public IPv6 Subnet